Roosky: Industry

 On 8 May 2002, a fire destroyed much of the premises of the Glanbia pork processing plant.
 Furthermore, the following year it was announced that the plant would not be rebuilt.
 On the Leitrim side of the village, there is also a test tube making factory.

 Rail access

 The nearest railway station is located on the County Leitrim side of the River Shannon at Dromod which is on the Dublin–Sligo railway line.

 Sport

-Roosky is represented in both GAA and soccer by Kilglass Gaels and Dynamo Rooskey, respectively.
+Roosky is represented in GAA and soccer by Kilglass Gaels and Dynamo Rooskey, respectively.

 There are three 18-hole golf courses in the area.